bhrott/shura-js/README.md

     // you can pass more then one schema, if you do this, if the
     // first schema fails, try the second and so on.
     // if one of the schemas pass the validation, the data will be included on result.
+    // the invalid items will be removed from array
     // (optional, array, default [])
     "innerTypes": [
         {